 In order to remain comfortable during the dental procedure, your pet receives light sedation/anesthesia.
 A pre-anesthetic narcotic is administered first.
 This calms your pet and reduces the amount of anesthesia that is required.
 Throughout the entire dental procedure, we employ strict and elaborate safety precautions to ensure your pet’s safety and well-being.

 Each pet undergoing a dental procedure is wrapped in a sanitized blanket and warmed by a Bair-Hugger (human surgery) Warmer.
-During your pet’s dental procedures, he or she is constantly monitored by a trained veterinary technician as well as with an advanced electronic monitoring device that measures 6 vital parameters (EKG, respiration, pulse oximeter, capnomitry, core body temperature and blood pressure).
-Additionally, your pet receives IV fluids through an IV catheter in order to maintain proper blood pressure, hydration and as route for immediate administration of emergency medications if ever needed.
+During your pet’s dental procedures, he or she is constantly monitored by a trained veterinary technician as well as with an advanced electronic monitoring device that measures 6 vital parameters (EKG, respiration, pulse oximeter, capnometry, core body temperature, and blood pressure).
+Additionally, your pet receives IV fluids through an IV catheter in order to maintain proper blood pressure, hydration and as the route for immediate administration of emergency medications if ever needed.
 Our anesthesia protocol is so safe that most pets are awake within 2 minutes of turning off the anesthesia machine.

 For more information on taking care of your pet's teeth, visit our Pet Dental Information page.